RocketDerp/April14_2025/Important/USA250/Learning_from_Putin_Invasion.md

 ## ToDo Lessons

+We The People, age 12 to age 120, ToDo.
+Remedial cram session to catch up to Reality Itself and the lost War Against Reality to Russia.

 1. Neil Postman's 1985 book "Amusing Ourselves To Death" should be core understanding of what we overlooked / avoided.
 A society can not focus on everything, a topic Neil Postman described will in his later 1992 book on technology and information systems.
 But it is helpful to create a narative, as Postman describes in his later-yet September 1995 book on education.

 2. We The USA just didn't take information warfare seriously enough.